stephnan/boodle/doc/index.md

 ### Tooling

-Boodle is build and developed with [Clojure CLI](https://clojure.org/guides/getting_started) and [shadow-cljs](http://shadow-cljs.org/).
+Boodle is built and developed with [Clojure CLI](https://clojure.org/guides/getting_started) and [shadow-cljs](http://shadow-cljs.org/).